Why community-supported education is right for Sackville

 4 of many reasons to transform education in sackville now

-- Sackville’s school infrastructure is crumbling; let’s invest in modern, 21st Century facilities that many other parts of Canada already enjoy.
+Sackville’s school infrastructure is crumbling, and Marshview Middle is slated to close.
+Now is the time to invest in modern, 21st Century facilities that many other parts of Canada already enjoy.

 The current model of education includes features such as: